-A pilot monocenter prospective study (Noriega et al., 2019) in 30 patients with painful osteoporotic vertebral compression fractures compared two vertebral augmentation procedures.
-Patients were randomized to SpineJack® (SJ) (n=-15) or balloon kyphoplasty (BKP) (n=-15).
+(BKP) (n=15).
 Clinical endpoints were analgesic consumption, back pain intensity (visual analog scale (VAS)), the Oswestry Disability Index (ODI), and quality of life (EQ-VAS score).
-They were recorded preoperatively, at 5 days (except EQ-VAS), 1, 3-,7 6-,7 12-,7 and 36-months post-surgery.
+They were recorded preoperatively, at 5 days (except EQ-VAS), 1, 3, 6, 12, and 36 months post-surgery.
 Spine X-rays were taken 48 hours prior to the procedure and 5 days, 6, 12, and 36 months after.
 Over a 3-year post-surgery follow-up, pain/disability/quality of life remained significantly improved with both BKP and SpineJack® techniques, but the latter allowed better vertebral body height restoration/kyphosis correction.
 Preliminary results showed that SJ resulted in a better restoration of vertebral heights and angles, maintained over 12 months.

-vertebroplasty (VP) and kyphoplasty (KP) compared with each other, usual treatments on pain, disability, and quality of life following metastatic spinal lesions (MSL).
+A systematic review was conducted by Sadeghi-Naini et al. (2018) to assess the effects of vertebroplasty (VP) and kyphoplasty (KP) compared with each other, usual care, or other treatments on pain, disability, and quality of life following metastatic spinal lesions (MSL).
 Nine trials were included in the qualitative analysis.
-In total, there patients enrolled in the trials and of them 432 were in the surgical treatment group received KP, 97 received VP, 134 received VP and chemotherapy, radiotherapy, and 41 received Kiva implant) and 190 were in the nonsurgical treatment group (83 received chemotherapy, 46 received radiotherapy, and 61 received other approach, pain (low quality evidence) and functional scores (very low quality evidence) to significantly greater improvement in pain, disability, and health related quality of life (HRQoL) compared with nonsurgical management.
-VP plus Iodine 125 seemed to lead to significantly greater improvement in pain and disability in comparison with VF alone. plus radiochemotherapy resulted in better pain relief and HRQoL postoperatively in ochemotherapy.
-The authors concluded that there was quality evidence to prove that surgical treatment significantly decreases pain and improves functional score and HRQoL following MSL in comparison with nonsurgical management.
+In total, there were 622 patients enrolled in the trials and of them 432 were in the surgical treatment group (92 received KP, 97 received VP, 134 received VP and chemotherapy, 68 received VP and radiotherapy, and 41 received Kiva implant) and 190 were in the nonsurgical treatment group (83 received chemotherapy, 46 received radiotherapy, and 61 received other treatment).
+Using the grading of recommendations assessment, development and evaluation approach, pain (low-quality evidence) and functional scores (very low-quality evidence) improved more with VP plus chemotherapy than with chemotherapy alone.
+KP seemed to lead to significantly greater improvement in pain, disability, and health-related quality of life (HRQoL) compared with nonsurgical management.
+VP plus Iodine-125 seemed to lead to significantly greater improvement in pain and disability in comparison with VP alone.
+VP plus radiochemotherapy resulted in better pain relief and HRQoL postoperatively in comparison with routine radiochemotherapy.
+The authors concluded that there was lowquality evidence to prove that surgical treatment significantly decreases pain and improves functional score and HRQoL following MSL in comparison with nonsurgical management.
 On the basis of the analysis of currently published trial data, it is unclear whether VP for MSL provides benefits over KP.